Help Your Teams Improve How They Test and Develop Software

 - Don’t wait to meet Alan at a conference.

-- Don’t hope that event organizers have placed a professionally printed copy of the Brochure in your Goodie Bag.
+- Don’t hope that event organisers have placed a professionally printed copy of the Brochure in your Goodie Bag.

 - Do print your own, on whatever printer you have available.